ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

 .. figure:: images/manage_workloads_02.png

-Leave them powered off as they are used in the optional Flow Lab.
+Leave them powered off as they are used in the upcoming Flow Lab.

 Migrate a VM Between Hosts
 ..........................

 In **Prism Central > Explore > VMs**.

-Locate the Linux Vm from the previous lab (Linux_VM-*initials*).
+Locate one of your cloned VM's from the previous step.

 - If the VM is powered on, power it Off